drunner/drunner/README.md

 ## Status

-The previous version of dRunner has proven reliable in light production use.
-This version is a major rewrite and has limited testing.
+The previous stable version of dRunner has proven reliable in light production use.
+Instructions are still available for it in the (https://github.com/drunner/drunner/blob/Version_0_6/README.md)(Version 0.6 branch).

+This version is a major rewrite to be cross-platform.
+While key functionality works it's not yet complete and has had minimal testing.

 ## Overview